 The surname Isnor was first found in Austria, where the name was closely identified in early mediaeval times with the feudal society which would become prominent throughout European history.
 The family would later emerge as nobility with great influence, having many distinguished branches, and become noted for its involvement in social, economic and political affairs.
 Ancient chronicles first mention one "Walther der Isiner" in the year 1272.

-Important Dates for the Isnor family
+Early History of the Isnor family

 This web page shows only a small excerpt of our Isnor research.
 Another 142 words (10 lines of text) covering the years 1641, 1706, 1712, 1773, and 1867 are included under the topic Early Isnor History in all our PDF Extended History products and printed products wherever possible.